 - Toasted coconut

-- In a mason jar add your coconut milk, vanilla and maple syrup and stir together until incorporated.
+- In a mason jar or airtight container add your coconut milk, vanilla, cinnamon and maple syrup and stir together until incorporated.

 - Add your chia seeds and stir together.
 Put the mason jar lid on and put your chia pudding in the fridge.
 I like to let mine sit overnight but it should gel up within 2-3 hours or so.

 - Once your pudding is set you can add your favorite toppings.
 My favorite combo is raisins, stewed blueberries, sliced banana, granola and toasted coconut.
 You could add whatever toppings your heart desires but this combo is heavenly.